simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-hosted.md

         ],

 `privatekey`
-:   Name of private key file for this IdP, in PEM format.
-The filename
+:   Location of private key data for this IdP, in PEM format.
-    is relative to the `cert/`-directory.

 `privatekey_pass`
 :   Passphrase for the private key.
 Leave this option out if the